Hot air ballooning in Colorado Springs. Photo: Harry Pherson

 17. Looking to get high: Para/Hang-Gliding

-Another activity where you’ll get an aerial view is paragliding or hang gliding.
+Another activity where you’ll get an aerial view is paragliding and hang gliding.
 It’s sort of a cross between hot air ballooning and skydiving.
 It’s available year round at places across the state.

 Go paragliding from your ski town in Avon, Aspen or Telluride this winter.
 Take a tandem trip with an experience guide over the Rocky Mountains.
 Evergreen’s Airtime Above Hang Gliding is the Front Range’s oldest hang gliding operation.